+Drivers signaling a turn may be a hazard.
 Drivers signaling a turn may slow more than expected or stop.
 If they are making a tight turn into an alley or driveway, they may go very slowly.
 If pedestrians or other vehicles block them, they may have to stop on the roadway.
 Vehicles turning left may have to stop for oncoming vehicles.

-Drivers in a Hurry.
+Drivers in a hurry.
 Drivers may feel your commercial vehicle is preventing them from getting where they want to go on time.
 Such drivers may pass you without a safe gap in the oncoming traffic, cutting too close in front of you.
 Drivers entering the road may pull in front of you in order to avoid being stuck behind you, causing you to brake.
 Be aware of this and watch for drivers who are in a hurry.

-Impaired Drivers.
+Impaired drivers.
 Drivers who are sleepy, have had too much to drink, are on drugs, or who are ill are hazards.
 Some clues to these drivers are: